Sprachmensch/sprachmensch/README.md

 ##### Hi, I'm SprachMensch

+i'm currently in retraining as an IT specialist (System Integration) and this is one my Github profiles!<br>
 i've built many games using libGDX and a quite few native Android Apps.
 I've been developing for Android since 2014 and since then i played around with many Topics, like Android TV, Sensors, Firebase, AdMob, different Databases.
-Im currently switching over to programming Android Apps in Kotlin.
+Currently im programming mostly in Python.
 </p>

 <div><br></div>

 ##### :wrench: currently working on :

-=> 🌎 a language learning App
+=> 🌎 a language learning App (private Repo)

 => :space_invader: some small games